 employees with dignity and respect, since they too have an employer in heaven.

-people.
+the way we treat our fellow man.
 If we bless those under our authority, God will bless us under His

-rewards, which is our judgment.
+the reward, which is our judgment.

 (69g) Authority